 Therapy Goal #2: Reduce excessive ranges of purposeful limb motions.

-These TheraTogs products can support therapy goals for ataxia:
+These TheraTogs system can support therapy goals for cerebellar ataxia:

 - Posture and Torso Alignment (PTA) System

-- The Full Body System (FBS) – which comes with limb strapping components.
+- The Full Body System (FBS) (includes limb strapping components).

 - Postural control

 - Somatosensory information processing and modulation

 - Neural plasticity: cortical mapping and massed practice

 Therapy approaches that can be used to address cerebellar ataxia:

 - Proprioceptive Neuromuscular Facilitation (PNF)

 - Perception-Action Approach (P-A) (formerly TAMO – Tscharnuter Akademie for Motor Organization)